c0urg3tt3/glimmer-learning/src/ui/components/GlimmerLearning/DaySeven/-utils/page.md

 thank Tom Dales and Yehuda Katz for the fork of SproutCore, Emberjs never cease to amaze me!

-thank to all the people that share there knowledge!
+thank to all the people that share knowledge!